Araffe/vdc-networking-lab/readme.md

 az policy definition delete --name EnforceNaming
 </pre>

-**Bonus Section: Use Azure Policy to Identity Non-Compliant Resources**
+**Bonus Section: Use Azure Policy to Identify Non-Compliant Resources**

 _Note that currently (October 2017), the functionality referenced in this section is in Limited Preview, therefore it must be explicitly enabled on your subscription before it can be used.
 To do this, browse to https://aka.ms/getpolicy and click on 'sign up'.
 Select your subscription and then 'register'._